Joseph Clarence Smith Jr.: Murder of Sandy Spencer

 On December 30, 1975, Smith first killed 18-year-old Sandy Spencer, whose body was found on December 31, 1975.
 Before her death, Spencer was last seen hitchhiking home after she completed her work shift at a fast food restaurant.
 She encountered Smith on her way back home, and boarded his car.
 Smith drove Spencer to a desert located in northwest Phoenix, and tied up her hands and feet.
 Smith also forcibly shoved the dirt into Spencer's mouth and nostrils before taping her mouth shut.
 Spencer was thus suffocated to death.

 Even after Spencer died, Smith stabbed Spencer with a knife several times to ensure that she was dead.
 When her body was discovered, Spencer had a total of 19 stab wounds on the vaginal area while three more knife wounds were found on the breasts.
-Autopsy reports showed that Smith likely raped Spencer before her death, as a vaginal tear was found on her private parts.
+Autopsy reports showed that Smith likely raped Spencer before her death, as a vaginal tear was found.
 A 2-inch long sewing needle was also found embedded on the breast of Spencer.